reverendbedford/neml2/doc/content/dev.md

 };
 } // namespace neml2
 ```
 Since isotropic hardening _is a_ model, the class inherits from `Model`.
 The user-facing expected options are defined by the static method `expected_options`.
-NEML2 handles the parsing of user-specified options and pass them to the constructor.
+NEML2 handles the parsing of user-specified options and pass them to the constructor (see [Input file syntax](@ref input-file-syntax) on how the input file works).
 The input variable of the model is the equivalent plastic strain, and the output variable of the model is the isotropic hardening.
 Their corresponding variable value references are stored as `_ep` and `_h`, respectively, again following the [naming conventions](@ref naming-conventions).

 The expected options and the constructor are defined as
 ```cpp